The Elemental Analysis Plugin calculates basic descriptors related to the elemental composition of a molecule.

 On atomic weights used in molecular mass calculations

-From Marvin version 14.7.28 we use the 2013 IUPAC atomic weights of the elements published here.
-You can find more information about the used weights here.
+From Marvin v.
+14.7.28 we use the 2013 IUPAC atomic weights of the elements published here.